BlastHappy82/AureTrix_driver/replit.md

 # AureTrix Keyboard Driver

 ## Overview
 AureTrix is a web-based configuration tool for hall effect keyboards compatible with the SparkLink SDK.
 It provides a professional, browser-based interface for customizing keyboard behavior without requiring native drivers.
-Key capabilities include multi-layer key remapping, macro creation, comprehensive RGB lighting control, advanced hall effect features (Dynamic Keystroke, Magnetic Point Triggering, Rapid Trigger), sensor calibration, profile management, and a real-time debugging interface.
+Key capabilities include multi-layer key remapping, macro creation, comprehensive RGB lighting control, advanced hall effect features (Dynamic Keystroke, Magnetic Point Triggering, Rapid Trigger), sensor calibration, profile management, a real-time debugging interface, and a custom layout creator with controller emulation metadata support.
 The application runs entirely in the browser using the WebHID API, aiming to be the leading configuration solution for SparkLink-compatible hall effect keyboards.

 ## User Preferences
 Preferred communication style: Simple, everyday language.